Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: The representation of the Hecke operators for on the type II von Neumann algebra

 But this proves exactly that

 is

 By linearity this proves our result. \end{proof}

-In concrete situation, it might happen that we have the unitary representation $\pi$ of $G$ on a Hilbert Space $H$, and that we know that $\pi|\Gamma$ is unitarily equivalent to the left regular representation, but without knowing precisely the structure of these intertwiner.
-So, it would be useful to proceed with the construction of the elements $t^{\Gamma\sigma \Gamma}$, but starting just with a cyclic vector $\eta$ (which automatically is separating) in the Hilbert space of the representation of $\pi$.
+In concrete examples, it might happen that we have the unitary representation $\pi$ of $G$ on a Hilbert space $H$, and that we know that $\pi|\Gamma$ is unitarily equivalent to the left regular representation, but without knowing precisely the structure of the intertwiner realizing the unitary equivalence.

+Hence, it would be useful to proceed with the construction of the elements $t^{\Gamma\sigma \Gamma}$, but starting just with a cyclic vector $\eta$ (which automatically is separating) which is not necessary a trace vector, in the Hilbert space of the representation of $\pi$.

 So, in this case we would start with